kzdev-net/kzdev.perfutils/Source/Docs/articles/dynamic-throughput-benchmarks.md

 ## Summary

 The benchmark results show that `MemoryStreamSlim` consistently allocates less memory than other classes, with throughput performance on par with or better than **RecyclableMemoryStream**.
-In some use cases, MemoryStreamSlim performs dramatically better.
-While these cases are generally edge scenarios, they demonstrate that MemoryStreamSlim provides more consistent and deterministic performance across a wide range of scenarios.
+In some use cases, **MemoryStreamSlim** performs dramatically better.
+While these cases may not always represent real-world scenarios, they demonstrate that **MemoryStreamSlim** provides more consistent and deterministic performance across a wide range of scenarios.

 For security-sensitive applications, `MemoryStreamSlim` performs better in most cases when the option to zero out unused memory buffers is enabled ([`ZeroBuffers`](#zerobuffers) benchmark parameter).
-In these benchmarks, when zeroing out memory buffers is enabled, the MemoryStreamSlim option to clear memory buffers "on release" was used to provide a fair comparison to other classes.
+In these benchmarks, when zeroing out memory buffers is enabled, the **MemoryStreamSlim** option to clear memory buffers "on release" was used to provide a fair comparison to other classes.
 However, by default, a more efficient option to clear buffers out-of-band is used, which further improves throughput performance by avoiding the cost of clearing memory buffers at the time of release, instead performing this task in a background thread.

 The results for segmented operations also show that **RecyclableMemoryStream** has a high memory allocation rate and incurs a large number of garbage collections when stream sizes grow large, especially when the initial capacity is not provided during instantiation ([`CapacityOnCreate`](#capacityoncreate) benchmark parameter is **false**).